 As soon as a tracked email has been opened or a link has been clicked, the user can click the double checkmark/link icon on the left to see detailed information on when, where, and with what device/browser the email/link was opened with.

-With Tasks, the user can extend an email message's context through assigning todo items.
-To work more efficiently within teams tasks can be shared with a team or organization and anybody with access to the task can mark it as completed.
+With Tasks, the customer can extend an email message's context by assigning interative tasks in emails.
+Tasks can be shared with a team or organization and anybody with access to the task can mark it as completed.
+You can also set reminders so you you can follow-up if the task was not completed in time.

 At this point, a beta version of the app was released.
 Where existing users who had previously been asking for a mobile version, were invited to start using the app and encouraged to report on any issues they might have or give suggestions for features and other ideas.